-No matter how thorough the paperwork the government presents may appear, it’s best to proceed with caution, seeking the advice of eminent domain attorneys who have been through the process on hundreds of occasions.However, the condemnation law practitioners at Cranfill Sumner & Hartzog have repeatedly found that the government’s appraisal does not take into account important issues, such as: damage to the remaining property due to changes in access, topography, access to roadways or utilities, non-conformity to zoning and code requirements and the highest and best use of the property.
-That’s why they work with experts – apprasiers, engineers, hydrologists – who also understand that the government’s appraisal may not depict an accurate idea of a property’s worth, before or after the taking.
+Important issues such as: damage to the remaining property due to changes in, topography access to roadways or utilities; non-conformity to zoning and code requirements; and the highest and best use of the property.
+That’s why we work with experts – appraisers, engineers, architects, contractors, and hydrologists – who also understand that the government’s appraisal may not accurately depict a property’s worth, before or after the taking.